 It's not easy to go against what your thoughts are telling you to do.
 Believe me.
 So if you're still not up for the challenge, what else can you do?

 Once the thoughts are vocalized, they aren't taking up as much space in your mind which will take away that power from them.
 The more you think about them, the bigger they will get and overpower your other thoughts.
 Once you vocalize them, it's releasing a little part of that thought.
 Hopefully this will make you realize the trap depression caught you in and that'll motivate you to challenge it.
 By doing the opposite of what it wants you to do.

 Still not motivated for the challenge?

-It's probably not the healthiest thing, but I found myself doing this two days ago to get me out of my funk.
+It's probably not the healthiest thing, but I found this to be very affective for me.
 I typically do not recommend bribing in any other relationship of any kind, besides the relationship you have with depression!

-The other day I caught my depression keeping me all cooped up at home, but I wasn't motivated to challenge it.
+A few months ago I caught my depression keeping me all cooped up at home, but I wasn't motivated to challenge it.
 I was okay sitting in those depressive thoughts because they felt comfortable.
 Until I bribed myself.
-With a slushy from the gas station.
-I knew that I really wanted a slushy all day, which is why I told myself that I could get a slushy if I went outside and walked to the gas station.
-This allowed me to focus more on the slushy than it did on my feelings of not wanting to go on a walk.
+With Swedish Fish.
+I knew that I really wanted a sweet candy all day, which is why I told myself that I could get some if I went outside and went on a walk.
+This allowed me to focus more on the candy than it did on my feelings of not wanting to go on a walk.
 It kind of distracted my depressive thoughts from realizing this was actually me challenging it.
-Instead of me thinking I'm going to go outside and go on a walk I was thinking more about how delicious the slushy was going to be.
+Instead of me thinking I'm going to go outside and go on a walk I was thinking more about how delicious the candy was going to be.